+someone else.
+So again, use your mindfulness skills to keep your attention off your own problems and directed on the activity you're doing.
+Write down some ways you could do things for others to help you distract yourself when in a crisis:

+DIS Stract yourself with intense sensations

-Physical sensations can also provide a good distraction from intense emotions and urges.
-For example, if you're having an urge to cut yourself, you could squeeze an ice cube in your hand instead (Linehan 1993b).
-This creates an intense physical sensation that can distract you from the emotional pain you're feeling.
+example (Linehai pain you rsical sensations can also provide a good distraction from intense emotions and urges.
+For if you're having an urge to cut yourself, you could squeeze an ice cube in your hand instead a 1993b).
+This creates an intense physical sensation that can distract you from the emotional 're feeling.
 Here are some other examples of how you can distract with physical sensations.
-Make sure you add your own examples to the list:
+The you add your own examples to the list:

 Taking a hot or cold shower or bath

 Lying in the hot sun

 Going for a walk in cold weather

 Snapping a rubber band on your wrist

 Chewing on ice or frozen fruit